awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

     'strip.outer.array'='true'
     ```

     Processes Ion/JSON files containing one very large array enclosed in outer brackets \( \[ … \] \) as if it contains multiple JSON records within the array\.
++ com\.amazon\.ionhiveserde\.IonHiveSerDe

+  The Amazon ION format provides text and binary formats, in addition to data types\.
+For an external table that references data in ION format, you map each column in the external table to the corresponding element in the ION format data\.
+For more information, see [Amazon Ion](https://amzn.github.io/ion-docs/)\.
+You also need to specify the input and output formats\.
 WITH SERDEPROPERTIES \( '*property\_name*' = '*property\_value*' \[, \.\.\.\] \) \]
 Optionally, specify property names and values, separated by commas\.
 If ROW FORMAT is omitted, the default format is DELIMITED FIELDS TERMINATED BY '\\A' \(start of heading\) and LINES TERMINATED BY '\\n' \(newline\)\.